 The website oxfordhomelessmovement.org.uk also explains the vision of the partnership and brings together details of all the services available locally.

 A website that provides guidance for local homeless people by giving one place to find the details of all the groups and organisations that can offer help and services – answering questions from ‘I am about to be evicted’ through to ‘I need a shower and clothing’.
 It also links those who want to offer help, showing how they can get involved by donating their time, money, items or by sharing their ideas.

 An advisory group made up of people who have experienced rough sleeping and who are either now working for or are supported by local agencies will take a leadership role in Oxford Homeless Movement.
 This inclusive approach is key to the success of the partnership.

 OCF is a founding partner in Oxford Homeless Movement and is hosting and managing their charitable fund.
 With the history, expertise and infrastructure in place, OCF was the natural place to hold any funds raised by the Movement.

 - be shared between the homelessness charities that are members of Oxford Homeless Movement

-- help provide more services at the assessment centre and shelter opening in Floyds Row in January 2020
+- help provide more services at the assessment centre and shelter now open in Floyds Row

-- kickstart a new Impact and Innovation Fund designed to develop new initiatives filling critical gaps between services reducing rough sleeping.
+- kickstart a new Impact Fund designed to develop new initiatives filling critical gaps between services reducing rough sleeping.